Peer Tutoring Volunteers

 We are grateful to our hard-working teen volunteers who help with everything from shelf maintenance, to bookstore help, to working with children and patrons and more.
 As teen volunteers, you help make our library run smoothly and fulfill our mission to the community.

-If you would like to volunteer to work at the New Providence Memorial Library, we are always accepting new volunteers in grades 7-12.
+If you would like to volunteer to work at the New Providence Memorial Library during the school year, we are always accepting new volunteers in grades 7-12.
 We give letters certifying service hours for all teens who complete volunteer duties.